Last updated: April 6, 2026

 5. What Are Some ADR Trading Strategies?

 You can build specific Forex trading strategies around the Average Daily Range value.
-Most strategies focus on either the price breaking its daily price range on a strong trend day or reversing from the edge of it.
+Most strategies focus on either the price breaking its daily price range on a strong trend day or reversing from the edge of its average limits.

 Average Daily Range trading strategies